lhindman/cs253-lab06/README.md

 3. Test the program using to ensure it functions as expected.
 4. Commit the changes to your local repository with a message stating that LabWarmup is completed.
 5. Push the changes from your local repository to the github classroom repository.
-6. Update the Coding Journal with an entry describing your experience using the steps outlined below.
+6. Update the Coding Journal with an entry that includes the code segment where each variable is allocated, including the array.

 ## Lab Activity - Team Roster